Skip to content

 Acceptance of Partial Payments

-In many jurisdictions, accepting partial rent payments after initiating eviction proceedings can reset the process.
-Landlords who accept any payment—even small amounts—may lose their eviction grounds.
+In many jurisdictions, accepting partial rent payments after initiating eviction proceedings can reset or weaken the process.
+Landlords who accept any payment — even small amounts — have, in some cases, lost their eviction grounds.
+Rules differ by province and sometimes by the specific ground for eviction; confirm your situation with a licensed paralegal before accepting any payment from a tenant already facing eviction.

 Alternatives to Eviction